minprog-platforms/project-StevenNed123/README.md

 # External Components

-On top of using the Django webframework and the Django model classes.
+On top of using the Django webframework and the Django model class.
 The project will also make use of some bootstrap elements, in specific it will use:
 <ul>
   <li>alerts, as messages to inform to user of wrong input</li>